IJG-DR/School_District_Analysis/README.md

 ##### District Summary - After
 ![District Summary after.](Resources/Images/1_District_Summary_AFTER.png)

-How is the district summary affected?
+How is the District Summary affected?
 As can be seen from the results, there was a very small drop in the average math scores for the district, which fell from 79.0 to 78.9.

 #### (2) School Summary

-Likewise, we updated the school summary based on the adjusted number of students after subtracting the Thomas High School ninth-grade student count.
-The following tables show the before and after Schools Summary data frames, highlighting any observed differences.
+Likewise, we updated the School Summary based on the adjusted number of students after subtracting the Thomas High School ninth grade student count.
+The following tables show the before and after School Summary data frames, highlighting any observed differences.

 ##### School Summary - Before
 ![School Summary before.](Resources/Images/2_School_Summary_BEFORE.png)